All Products

 Cluster

 Select a specific cluster.
-If the newly created cluster is not displayed in the list, you can click the image icon on the right.
+If a newly created cluster is not in the list, click the image icon to refresh it.

 Zone and vSwitch

 Select the zone and vSwitch for the node.
-After the selection, the corresponding IP address segment is displayed.
+The corresponding IP address range is displayed after your selection.

 image